mark-jensen/MarkJ-fork-CCO/README.md

 # Common Core Ontologies
-This repository contains the Common Core Ontologies (CCO), which comprise eleven ontologies containing classes and relations that serve as a mid-level reference for integrating data across any domain.
+This repository contains the Common Core Ontologies (CCO), which comprise eleven interdependent ontologies containing classes and relations that serve as a mid-level reference for integrating data across any domain.
 CCO extends from the Basic Formal Ontology (BFO), a ISO standard top-level ontology [ISO/IEC 21838‑1](https://www.iso.org/standard/71954.html).
 BFO is [widely](https://basic-formal-ontology.org/users.html) used across the U.S. Government, the biomedical domain, and in industry.
 Both BFO and CCO have been endorsed by Chief Data Officers within the U.S. Department of Defense and Intelligence Community as baseline ontology standards.

 TODO: add link to memo
 TODO: list ontologies